derb12/pybaselines/docs/algorithms/whittaker.rst

 derpsalsa (Derivative Peak-Screening Asymmetric Least Squares Algorithm)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-:func:`.derpsalsa` is an attempt at improving the asls method to better fit noisy data
+:meth:`.derpsalsa` is an attempt at improving the asls method to better fit noisy data
 by using an exponential decaying weighting for positive residuals.
 Further, it calculates
 additional weights based on the first and second derivatives of the data.